Defining Group Sequential Boundaries with rpact

 Formal \(\beta\)-spending and Pampallona & Tsiatis approach

-Formal \(\beta\)-spending functions are defined in the same way as for \(\alpha\)-spending functions, e.g., a Pocock type \(\beta\)-spending can be specified as typeBetaSpending = "bsP" and beta needs to be specified, the default is beta = 0.20.
+Formal \(\beta\)-spending functions are defined in the same way as \(\alpha\)-spending functions, e.g., a Pocock type \(\beta\)-spending can be specified as typeBetaSpending = "bsP" and beta needs to be specified, the default is beta = 0.20.

 # Example: beta-spending function approach with O'Brien & Fleming alpha-spending